 Pain and distress for patients, and worry for family and friends, may lead to some level of agitation and aggression.
 This needs to be managed with understanding and compassion.

+HCC welcomes the adoption of the Voluntary Assisted Dying Act, and has been following the implementation of this Act.
 Individual choice, expressed through Advanced Health Directives and appointed Enduring Guardians, is a vital aspect of care of the dying.

 Health data bases